 As we can see in this particular case the patient affected is of athletic type and does not have high cholesterol levels due to his physically active lifestyle.
-The Xanthomas have appeared despite of his healthy lifestyle.
+The Xanthoma have appeared despite of his healthy lifestyle.

 Xanthomas on Hands

-Normally an experienced dermatologist can assess that risk of scarring by glancing the lesion.
-The rule of thumb to follow in order to assess the risks of scarring, after Xanthomas removal procedures, is that the more superficial the lesion the less the risks of scarring.
+Normally an experienced dermatologist can assess that risk of scarring by glancing at the lesion.
+The rule of thumb to follow in order to assess the risks of scarring, after Xanthoma removal procedures, is that the more superficial the lesion the less the risks of scarring.
 In case it is not possible to see the corrugation on the lesion, this means that the lesion could have grown deep into the skin and maybe underneath the dermis, but fortunately this is very rare.
-Therefore a deep incision is rarely required to access and remove the Xanthomas and simple superficial ablation will often suffice.
+Therefore a deep incision is rarely required to access and remove the Xanthoma and simple superficial ablation will often suffice.

-By all means it is possible to remove all Xanthomas from such a large area in a single session.
+By all means it is possible to remove all Xanthoma from such a large area in a single session.
 The main drawback is the relatively large extent of burns that the patient is subjected to within the one session.
 Such a large amount of burns could pose the body to needless stress which should be avoided.

 Xanthomas on Chest and Abdomen